hivelocity/hivelocity-client-go/client/docs/TokenApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostTokenResource**
-> PublicApiTokenDump PostTokenResource(ctx, payload, optional)
+> PublicApiTokenResponsePostDump PostTokenResource(ctx, payload, optional)
 Create a new Public API Token for the current user

 ### Required Parameters